 We know you might still be focused on prepping for Thanksgiving, but here’s the thing about winter getaway destinations in New York—they’re AMAZING!
 So it never hurts to start planning your trip early to make sure you get a room in that cozy lodge or put together that perfect itinerary of things to do without stressing at the last minute.
 Read on for 11 ideas of where you can have a blast this winter.
+During your weekend getaway, please remember to keep six feet apart from others not in your household and bring a mask or face covering to wear when it’s not possible to maintain social distancing.
+Call ahead or check attraction websites and social media for the most current information on openings and amenity availability while staying as local as possible.

 1. Lake Placid (Adirondacks)